Hemorrhoids and Other Anal Disorders

 - What are the symptoms of hemorrhoids?

 Internal hemorrhoids may be present and cause no symptoms.
 When they cause symptoms, the most common are painless rectal bleeding, which usually is seen as bright red blood on the toilet paper or in the toilet bowl.
 It is important to know that just a few drops of blood in toilet water can change the color of the water dramatically.
+Other symptoms are itching, pain/soreness or feeling tissue come out when having a bowel movement.

 - How do hemorrhoids occur?